geyuying/PF-AFN/README.md

 ## Dataset
 1. [VITON](https://github.com/xthan/VITON) contains a training set of 14,221 image pairs and a test set of 2,032 image pairs, each of which has a front-view woman photo and a top clothing image with the resolution 256 x 192.
 Our saved model is trained on the VITON training set and tested on the VITON test set.
 2. To test our saved model on the complete VITON test set, you can download [VITON_test](https://drive.google.com/file/d/1Y7uV0gomwWyxCvvH8TIbY7D9cTAUy6om/view?usp=sharing).

+## License
+The use of this code is RESTRICTED to non-commercial research and educational purposes.

+## Citation